NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/7_publishing_extensions.rst

 releases via PyPI, and 3) open publication of the extension to the community via the :ndx-catalog:`NDX Catalog <>`.

+.. _extension-publishing-github:

 Open Source: Releasing your extension Git repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Before publishing your licence online you should add a license file.
+1. Before publishing your extension online you should add a license file.
 Permissive licenses should be used if possible.
 A `BSD license <https://opensource.org/licenses/BSD-3-Clause>` is recommended.
 2. Modify ``README.md`` at the root directory of your extension repo to describe the extension for interested developers and users.
 3. The first step to publishing your extension then is to make your Git repository accessible online via GitHub, or any other public Git hosting service of your choice.
 To publish your extension